-Setting Description Calibrate Color This command optimizes the color levels (hue, brightness, saturation) of the transmitted video images.
+Setting Description Calibrate Color Optimizes the color levels (hue, brightness, saturation) of the transmitted video images.
 The color settings are on a target server-basis.
 Note that this command applies to the current connection only.
-Automatically Calibrate Color on Connection Selecting this checkbox causes the User Station to automatically update the color calibration once connected to a target server.
+Automatically Calibrate Color on Connection Causes the User Station to automatically update the color calibration once connected to a target server.
 Advanced Settings Adjusts brightness and contrast levels of red, green and blue colors.
-See Advanced Color Settings (on page 68).
+See Advanced Color Settings (on page 76).